 MS, Crop and Soil Sciences | The University of Georgia | Athens, GA, USA | 2018

 International Interdisciplinary Summer School: Political Ecology with Bruno Latour | Forum Scientarium | Tübingen, Germany | Summer 2017

 MA, Sociology and Social Anthropology | Central European University | Budapest, Hungary, 2011

 BS, Anthropology | Kennesaw State University | Kennesaw, Georgia, USA | 2010

 BA, Music | Kennesaw State University | Kennesaw, Georgia, USA | 2009

-- Director, 16th Annual Interdisciplinary Research Conference, 2016
+- Director, 16th Annual Interdisciplinary Research Conference, The University of Georgia, 2016

-- Reviewer, Graduate Journal of Food Studies, 2015-present
+- Reviewer, Graduate Journal of Food Studies, Journal of Political Ecology

 - Vice President, UGA Graduate Student Association, 2015-2016

 - Invited participant, International Interdisciplinary Summer School: Political Ecology with Bruno Latour Forum Scientarium, Tübingen, Germany, Summer 2017